brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 One class is the undisputed king of this, and that is Ranger.
 Other classes can be built to fill this role, provided they have good scores in Stealth and Perception.
 (Monks and Rogues can make very decent Scouts.)
 Some magical spells, like Arcane Eye or Beast Sense, can also be used to scout.

 Scouting is something that doesn't necessarily happen in every D&D game, but it's as useful as you and your DM make it.
 If you have scouting skills or want to be a scout, make sure your DM knows this and allows you opportunities to shine.

+#### Is a Scout Fun?

+Like infiltration, scout is a role that depends a lot on your party and DM.
+You may find yourself scouting ahead a lot to see what you're up against, or you may find yourself not scouting at all.
+That said, Perception is probably the most rolled skill in the game, so being good at it is always helpful.

 ### <a name="ExplorationRoles-Utility"></a>Utility